 Based on the information collected, we will develop detailed training manuals that the trainers are expected to adhere to.
-We will also create visually appealing posters to mount in the shop, and handouts with pictograms showing the most important best practices that can be given to input dealers.
+We will also create visually appealing posters showing the most important best practices that will be given to input dealers to mount in their shop.
 Information will be kept as simple as possible, as Bertrand et al. (2010) find a strong positive effect of displaying fewer example loans on outcomes, indicating that presenting recipients with larger menus can trigger choice avoidance and/or deliberation such that the information transfer becomes less effective.
-Input dealers that attended the training will also get an ISSD approved certificate.